Forthcoming – Philosophy and Interdisciplinary Social Science: A Dialogue

 ABSTRACT: We study Danish adult… more »

-ABSTRACT: Much behavioral welfare economics assumes that Expected Utility Theory (EUT) does not accurately describe most human choice under risk.
-A substantial literature instead evaluates welfare consequences by taking Cumulative Prospect Theory (CPT) as the natural default alternative, at least where description is concerned.
-We present evidence, based on a review… more »
+ABSTRACT: Much behavioral welfare economics assumes that expected utility theory (EUT) does not accurately describe most human choice under risk.
+A substantial literature instead evaluates welfare consequences by taking cumulative prospect theory (CPT) as the natural default alternative, at… more »